-Dionysus, Greek God of Wine, Ecstacy and Love
+Dionysus: Greek God of Wine, Ecstasy, and Love

 Dionysus was the youngest Olympian god, the only one to have a mortal mother.
 The grapevine, animals, trees, and all of nature were dear to him.
 In his mythology, Dionysus was usually surrounded by women.
 They were either nursemaids as an infant, or starry eyed lovers who were possessed by him when he became a god.
 He was normally portrayed as an infant, holding grapes, or as a youthful and good looking young man, wearing a crown of ivy or vines on his head.